 It might be feared that some confusion could arise because of the independent definitions of the mechanical watt and the "international" electrical watt.
 The watt and kilowatt are defined primarily in purely mechanical terms, and not electrically at all.
 That they have been used mainly in electrotechnical work is merely accidental and is due to the fact that they are metric units and so fit in naturally with the metric units in which all electrical quantities are universally expressed.
 Any kind of power may properly be measured in kilowatts.
-For example, in the case of the hydraulic power furnished by a flowing stream, the power is given in kilowatts by multiplying 0.163 into the product of the head in meters by the flow in cubic meters per minute; the power is likewise given in kilowatts by multiplying 0.000188 into the product of the head in feet by the flow in gallons per minute.
-The watt is defined directly in terms of the fundamental units of mass, length, and time, in the "meter-kilogram-second" system, thus: "The watt is the power developed by the action, with a velocity of I meter per second, of a force capable of giving to a mass of I kilogram in one second a velocity of I meter per second."
+For example, in the case of the hydraulic power furnished by a flowing stream, the total power is given in kilowatts by multiplying 0.163 into the product of the head in meters by the flow in cubic meters per minute; the total power is likewise given in kilowatts by multiplying 0.00141 into the product of the head in feet by the flow in cubic feet per minute.
+The watt is defined directly in terms of the fundamental units of mass, length, and time, in the "meter-kilogram-second" system, thus: "The watt is the power developed by the action, with a velocity of 1 meter per second, of a force capable of giving to a mass of 1 kilogram in one second a velocity of 1 meter per second."
 The "international watt," however, is defined in terms of concrete electrical standards, which electrical standards represent practically, as nearly as the limitations of experiment allow, the absolute electrical quantities in terms of their theoretical relations to length, mass, and time.
 The international watt thus defined is the closest concrete realization of the theoretical absolute or mechanical watt which we have.
-We can not at the present time say whether the international watt is greater or less than the absolute or mechanical watt, but the difference is probably not greater than a few parts in 10 000.
+Measurements have indicated that the international watt is not more than 3 parts in 10 000 greater than the absolute watt.
 Consequently, there is in reality no confusion between the mechanical watt and the international electrical watt.